 Myth #2 Good financial conduct improves your creditworthiness

 Often the reverse is true.
 For a lender to judge how risky you are as a borrower, they like to see a history of repaid debts.
-But if youve never borrowed a penny (say, due to earning a good income, saving and living within your means), your ability to manage debt cant be assessed.
+But if you've never borrowed a penny (say, due to earning a good income, saving and living within your means), your ability to manage debt can't be assessed.
 Millionaires with zero debt have been known to be declined credit on this basis.
-So how do you go about proving youre a low financial risk?
-Well, the reference agencies would advise you to take out a small amount of debt and pay it back on time.
+So how do you go about proving you're a low financial risk?
+The reference agencies would advise you to take out a small debt and pay it back on time.

 Myth #3 Your address is blacklisted

-So, the people who lived at your house before you never paid their final gas bill and now you cant get a decent credit card.
+So, the people who lived at your house before never paid their final gas bill, and now you can't get a decent credit card.
 While this may be true, please learn the difference between correlation and causation.
-One doesnt equal the other.
-Credit reference agencies like to know where you live and where youve lived for anti-fraud reasons and if you arent on the electoral role, youll struggle to get credit.
-But that doesnt mean that credit files dont account for people moving house.
-Its impossible for an address to have a debt assigned to it without a name of the debtor.
+One doesn't equal the other.
+Credit reference agencies like to know where you live and where you've lived for anti-fraud reasons, and if you aren't on the electoral roll, you'll struggle to get credit.
+But that doesn't mean that credit files don't account for people moving house.
+It's impossible for an address to have a debt assigned to it without the name of the debtor.

 Myth #4 There will be a black mark against your name forever

 Three-quarters of people surveyed by Which?
-Magazine in 2013 believe there is a credit blacklist.
-Not true, no matter how much of a mess you get in.
+Magazine in 2013 believes there is a credit blacklist.
+That is untrue, no matter how much of a mess you get in.
 The most severe issue that can appear on a credit file is fraud.
-After that, its bankruptcy and bankruptcy is typically removed from your credit record six years after discharge, according to Experian.
-So any lender looking at your credit history in the future wont be able to see that youve been bankrupt.
-However, if they ask you if youve ever been bankrupt and you fib, thats fraud.
-Dont do it.
+After that, it's bankruptcy and bankruptcy is typically removed from your credit record six years after discharge, according to Experian.
+So any lender looking at your credit history in the future won't be able to see that you've been bankrupt.
+However, if they ask you if you've ever been bankrupt and you fib that's fraud.
+Don't do it.

 Myth #5 Credit scores are accurate

 If only.
-Even the credit reference agencies have advice on what to do if theres a mistake on your credit record.
-Thats actually quite a nice wheeze if you think about it.
-We hold this data on you and weve made a mistake, it could prevent you getting a mortgage.
-Pay us some money so you can check to see if weve made a mistake.
-Joanne Smith, a beauty therapist from Southampton found this the hard way in 2014 when a mortgage in the name of another J Smith (there are a few) was added to her record, preventing her from getting credit.
+Even the credit reference agencies have advice on what to do if there's a mistake on your credit record.
+That's quite a nice wheeze, actually, if you think about it.
+We hold this data on you, and we've made a mistake; it could prevent you from getting a mortgage.
+Pay us some money so you can check to see if we've made a mistake.
+Joanne Smith, a beauty therapist from Southampton, found this the hard way in 2014 when a mortgage in the name of another J Smith (there are a few) was added to her record, preventing her from getting credit.
 She told the Telegraph

 Myth #6 Your credit score has changed